Simulability transitions in continuous-time dynamics of local open quantum systems: Abstract

 \section{Abstract}

-{We analyze the complexity of classically simulating the dynamics of locally interacting quantum spin systems with a constant rate of entanglement breaking noise.
-We show that for a system with $n$ spins, a polynomial time classical algorithm can be used to sample within a $O(1 / \text{poly}(n))$ total-variation distance of the state of the spins when the rate of noise is sufficiently high.
-Furthermore, by encoding a 1D fault tolerant quantum computation into the dynamics of open quantum spin systems, we show that for certain physically relevant channels, the problem of sampling from the output state is BQP-complete in the low noise regime.
-Our results rigorously show the presence of phase transitions in the classical simulatability of the continuous time dynamics of open quantum spin systems.}
+{We analyze the complexity of classically simulating continuous-time dynamics of locally interacting quantum spin systems with a constant rate of entanglement breaking noise.
+We prove that a polynomial time classical algorithm can be used to sample from the {state of the spins when the rate of noise is higher than a threshold determined by the strength of the local interactions}.
+Furthermore, by encoding a 1D fault tolerant quantum computation into the dynamics of spin systems arranged on two or higher dimensional grids, we show that for {several noise channels}, {the problem of weakly simulating the output state of both purely Hamiltonian and purely dissipative dynamics is expected to be hard in the low-noise regime.}}

-\emph{Introduction}: Simulating the dynamics of quantum spin systems with local interactions is of fundamental interest in many-body physics.
-Not only is this a model for many physically relevant systems, it also serves as a model for engineered quantum systems that underly quantum information processing technologies.
-There has been a long line of research aimed at developing classical algorithms for simulating dynamics of quantum spin systems using tensor-networks \cite{vidal2004efficient, vidal2003efficient, muller2012tensor, rams2020breaking, zaletel2015time}.
-It is recognized that simulating quantum spin system dynamics on classical computers is generically hard due to the possibility of encoding a quantum computation in such dynamics \cite{watrous1995one, vollbrecht2006reversible, schuch2008entropy}.
-However, for quantum systems interacting with an external environment, more opportunities open up for classically simulating their dynamics \cite{werner2016positive, del2018tensor, jaschke2018one, luchnikov2019simulation, mc2021stable, nakano2021tensor}.
-From a physical standpoint, a strongly interacting external environment prevents the spins from significantly entangling with each other and thus opens up the possibility of an efficient classical representation of the quantum state.
+\emph{Introduction}. {Locally interacting spin systems are of fundamental interest in many-body physics, and also describe engineered quantum systems that underly quantum information technologies.} Consequently, there is great interest in developing classical algorithms for simulating their dynamics \cite{vidal2004efficient, vidal2003efficient, muller2012tensor, rams2020breaking, zaletel2015time}.
+It is recognized that simulating quantum spin system dynamics on classical computers is generically hard since they can encode quantum computations \cite{watrous1995one, vollbrecht2006reversible, schuch2008entropy}.
+However, strong interaction with an external environment prevents significant entanglement of the individual spins \cite{werner2016positive, del2018tensor, jaschke2018one, luchnikov2019simulation, mc2021stable, nakano2021tensor}.
+Physical intuition suggests that a simulability transition occurs on tuning the strength of the system-environment interaction i.e.~the spin system transitions from a classically tractable {phase, whose dynamics can be simulated on a classical computer in time that scales at most polynomially with the number of spins, to a classically intractable phase}.